DianaMoradi/CIS-1051-Final-Project/preposal.md

 ## What idea(s) do you have for your final project?

 we want to make a game using pygame.
-We want to choose it from the following options : Wormy, Tertis, breakout, ballspace
+We want to choose it from the following options : Wormy, Tetris, Breakout, Ballspace

 ## If you plan to collaborate with one or two classmates, what are their names?